bitcap-co/bitcap-ipr/CONFIGURATION.md

    ```
    - "Open Selected IPs" : Once triggered, all selected IP addresses in the "IP" column will be opened in the default browser.
    - "Copy Selected Elements" : Once triggered, all selected elements in the table will be copied to the clipboard (seperated by comma).
+   - "Import" : Once triggered, opens a file dialog to import a .csv file into the table view.
    - "Export" : Once triggered, the current data in the table will be exported to a .CSV file located in system's documents path.

 #### "Settings" Menu